 Swings are performed using medicine balls with straps or a rope attachment built in.
 Overhead swings, side-to-side swings, diagonal swings, twisting swings and several more of these types of movements are fantastic for your core and proprioception.
 Proprioception is your comfort in all planes of motion: front to back, side-to-side and twisting.
 Rotational motion is the identifying aspect behind most swinging motions.
 Think of the best ab exercises: Russian twists, flutter kicks, twisting hanging knee raises, bicylces, etc. All of these exercises hinge their success on rotational motion’s ability to engage the entire core and shred your midsection.
 Swinging motions arguably transfer the most skill and functional strength out of all of the medicine ball movements.
 Grip strength, forearm strength as well as whatever main muscles are recruited form the exercise will all shoot up as you start doing swinging exercises.

 Try and perform a bouncing movement with a dumbbell and you’ll likely find yourself with a broken foot or a broken weight.
 Medicine balls one of the only resistance elements that can be bounced.
 But why?
 What purpose does bouncing a weight have?
-Reactive (bounce) training increases hand-eye coordination, and it also allows you to move through workouts more smoothly than if you had to drop the ball, pick it up, drop it again, etc. Bounces can be performed off of the floor or off of the wall and are great for incorporating your fast-twitch muscle fibers and core muscles.
+Reactive (bounce) training increases hand-eye coordination, and it also allows you to move through workouts more smoothly than if you had to drop the ball, pick it up, drop it again, etc. Bounces can be performed off of the floor or off of the wall (wall ball) and are great for incorporating your fast-twitch muscle fibers and core muscles.

 Let’s face it, switching equipment in the middle of a circuit can be a pain.
 Overhead dumbbell press to kettlebell swing to woodchops would require 2 equipment changes in the middle of the circuit if using dumbbells and kettlebells; if you use a medicine ball for the same circuit, you don’t have to change equipment at all.
 This not only saves you time, but it allows you to move straight through your workout and keep your heartrate up.
 For high-intensity circuits or interval work, maintaining a steady pace is important, and the use of a medicine ball can ensure that you aren’t interrupted while sweating it out.